Scribing, scoring, calipers, protractor scriber

 Essentially, these are the same.
 Scribing is when you to gently drag a blade across plastic, creating a recessed panel line.
 Think of all of the panel lines on a Star Destroyer.
-Scoring is where you scribe a panel line, but then pop the plastic apart.
-See, scribing a line weakens the plastic.
-And only one or two scribed or scored lines are needed to flex styrene and make it pop apart along the line.
+Scoring is where you scribe a panel line, but then pop the plastic apart along the weakened line.
 Scoring is much easier and accurate than trying to saw or cut styrene completely through in one pass.

-Remember: Drag the scoring tool slowly.
+Remember: Drag the scribing tool slowly.
 Don't apply a lot of pressure.
 Repeat for deeper lines.

-So, what tools do you use for scoring?
+So, what tools do you use for scribing?

 - Tamiya Plastic Scriber II (great option)